 Since 2011 we’ve been developing the way we make our work accessible to young people in hospital settings.
 We began by presenting our small-scale shows in hospital, but we soon realised that in order to really engage with children in these unique environments, we were going to need a different approach…

 After two projects on the children’s wards at St Georges Hospital in Tooting, we gained a solid understanding of the hospital’s working environment the methods that were effective for engaging young people.
 Particularly successful was a gift exchange project, using crafts and storytelling, called Pen Pals.
 This project reduced feelings of loneliness on the wards, and provided activities for children and their siblings during long waits for appointments or treatments.

 In 2013 we began a relationship with Acorn Children’s Ward at Whipps Cross Hospital.
 We became Artists in Residence over the Christmas period and worked with over 80 young patients to turn the ward entrance into a winter themed extravaganza with baubles and magic lanterns.
 Children who were too unwell to go to the playroom were given ‘take-away’ kits to make in their beds so that everyone could have access to the activities that we provided.

 We knew the young people would enjoy the workshops, but the big surprise was how much the hospital staff and family members benefitted from the project.
-Staff told us how the project became the talk of the hospital – staff from all across the hospital wanted to get involved!
-Family members described the activities as ‘fantastic’ and a ‘life-saver’, as they provided something positive to focus on during long waits while children were in surgery.
+The project became the talk of the hospital and staff from all across Whipps Cross wanted to get involved.
+Family members described the activities as ‘fantastic’ and a ‘life-saver’ as they provided something positive to focus on during long waits while children were in surgery.

-These projects have been generously supported by Awards for All, Children in Need, The Toy Trust, and John Lyons Trust.
+These projects have been generously supported by Awards for All, Children in Need, The Toy Trust, BBC Children in Need and John Lyons Trust.